(A partnership between UKaid Sakchyam and Kisan Bahuudyasiya Sahakari Sanstha Ltd)

-Connecting the rural poor, disadvantaged groups (DAGs), youth and women to formal financial services to enable them with choices to save, borrow, invest, and earn is one of the core objectives of UKaid Sakchyam Access to Finance Programme (Sakchyam).
-While enhancing access to finance for people living in the remote and inaccessible regions is the immediate goal of Sakchyam, its replicability and sustainability long-term are key.
-Thus, Sakchyam promotes sustainable, efficient, and tailored products, services and intervention that create a win-win situation for both the service provider – Financial Institutions and their beneficiaries (clients).
+Connecting the rural poor, disadvantaged groups (DAGs), youth and women to formal financial services to enable them with choices to save, borrow, invest, and earn is one of the core objectives of UKaid Sakchyam Access to Finance Programme.
+While enhancing access to finance for people living in remote and inaccessible regions is an urgent need, efficiency and sustainability of doing so are critical.
+Sakchyam believes that the adoption of new technology will help partner financial institutions achieve organizational efficiency and expand outreach in a more self-sustainable manner.

 Microfinance operation in Nepal is considered as expensive due to the high operational and monitoring cost.
 Maintaining efficient and effective delivery of financial services while keeping the operation costs low has come up as the major challenge for the Microfinance Institutions (MFIs).

 The manual operating system, inefficient Management Information System (MIS), human resource intensive operational method, time-consuming transaction management and lack of innovation in the product and services are few factors for high cost and low profitability of the MFIs.

 Kisan Bahuudyasiya Sahakari Sanstha Limited (KBBSL) introduced tablet-banking to replace its manual operations in the first partnership project with Sakchyam.
 The use of tablets in conducting various operations led to reduced time and cost required in conducting transactions and centre meetings.
 This encouraged KBBSL to scale up the automation for its entire operations.